oracle/terraform-provider-oci/website/docs/d/opsi_enterprise_manager_bridges.html.markdown

 # Data Source: oci_opsi_enterprise_manager_bridges
 This data source provides the list of Enterprise Manager Bridges in Oracle Cloud Infrastructure Opsi service.

-Gets a list of Operations Insights Enterprise Manager bridges.
+Gets a list of Ops Insights Enterprise Manager bridges.
 Either compartmentId or id must be specified.
 When both compartmentId and compartmentIdInSubtree are specified, a list of bridges in that compartment and in all sub-compartments will be returned.